-Here’s the simple answer to why that happens: Overall case processing times are updated irregularly because they encompass the data from petitions processed in that time.
+Here’s the simple answer to why that happens: Overall case processing times are updated every six months because they encompass the data from petitions processed in that time.

 Receipt dates for case inquiry, on the other hand, are only based on the upper limit of that assigned time range.
 This date is updated daily, as they indicate a single individual’s petition case.

 EB-5 project investors have also called attention to additional discrepancies with the estimated processing times ranges against historical average processing times.
-Here’s what you need to know about it:
+Here’s what you need to know about this government information:

-- An estimated processing time range measures only petitions processed over the two months prior to report date.
+- An estimated processing time range measures only petitions processed over the six months prior to the report date.

-- Historical average processing times measure all of a particular petition still pending and reflect the average age among them.
+- Historical average processing times measure all instances of a particular petition still pending and reflect the average wait time among them.

 - The estimated processing time range indicates the median average processing time, not the mean.